SimonJackson24/AMSLPR/docs/camera_health_monitoring.md

 ## Configuration

-The camera health monitoring system is configured automatically when the AMSLPR system starts.
+The camera health monitoring system is configured automatically when the VisiGate system starts.
 The following configuration options are available:

 - **Check Interval**: How often to check camera health (default: 60 seconds)
 - **Maximum Reconnection Attempts**: Maximum number of times to attempt reconnection (default: 5)